ManorCare of Libertyville

 Also note if your relative’s room or bathroom are unhygienic, belongings come up missing, medicine or medical procedures are administered incorrectly, or personal privacy is ever disregarded.

 Remember, there are laws protecting the well-being of seniors.
 Abuse and neglect occur in countless forms, so if something doesn’t seem right with your elderly relative’s care, take action.
-Attorneys at Levin & Perconti have personally prosecuted assisted living facilities for numerous infractions concerning
+Our nursing home attorneys at Levin & Perconti have personally prosecuted assisted living facilities for numerous infractions.

 If you suspect abuse or neglect of a loved one at an assisted living facility, take immediate action.
 Document your observations and experiences with as much detail as possible and research your loved one’s rights.
 Take your discoveries to the facility’s management and question them on what you have seen.
 Pay attention to their reaction.
 If they do not provide adequate answers or solutions to the issues you’ve experienced, or if they are uncooperative and dismissive, you may need to resort to legal action.